Leadership Insight Series

 Am I doing this because it's mine, or because I'm afraid of what happens if I don't?

 If the answer is fear, put it down.
 Choosing discomfort over exhaustion is the brave move.
 Let the person who owns it feel the weight.
-That's not abandonment — it's respect.
+Letting them feel the weight is respect.
 It's giving with boundaries instead of giving until there's nothing left.